-When you need a plumber, cheap flights or to find the best Thai restaurant in Surry Hills… what do we all do?
+When you need a plumber, the best SEO Sydney, or to find the best Thai restaurant in Surry Hills… what do we all do?
 We Google it.. and that’s the BEST thing about investing into search marketing, it’s all about user intent, reaching people who are actively looking for your product or service and getting your brand in front of the people who are in your target market.

 Website optimisation includes a wide variety of activities that help to benefit your overall website value and experience.
 Website optimisations activities commonly referred to as (on-page SEO) optimisation.

 Your content is the value behind your website - Google searches for the best content to provide in search result but if your content doesn’t present well, it will be passed over.
 Just like a personal stylist, SEO is the action that helps your content get a date with the best Google rankings ;)

 OPTIMISED CONTENT PROMOTION VIA SOCIAL MEDIA, EMAIL MARKETING AND ANY OFFLINE CHANNELS APPLICABLE TO YOU.

 Once you’re creating great content on a regular basis, you also need to be promoting your content on a regular basis.
 Great content with shares and likes will be even more attractive to Google.